 Put together a content calendar based on that information, which lays out your publishing plan in sync with your objectives.
 Your content calendar can be loose and informal and handmade on Google Calendar, or you can use a free template from CoSchedule or HubSpot.

 Include the type of content you’re creating, the deadline, and the person who’s owning it.
 This will give you a clear view of content in your pipeline, helping it to get done on time (and stop it from getting lost).

 Remember: It’s always better to start small and be realistic, then increase production over time.
 Build a content team.
-As you implement your B2B content marketing strategy, it might become apparent to you that you need the help of a team.
+As you implement your B2B strategy, it might become apparent to you that you need the help of a team.

 The time commitment quickly adds up:

 Is that time you have to spare?
 And if so, can you set that time aside to write as many pieces of content as your calendar calls for?
 You’ll need to build a team to answer “yes” to both.